Run Slower to Make You Go Further and Remain Fresh as a Daisy

 I am the kind of person who wants to know everything about anything.
 I'll read whatever I can.
 I'll watch accredited videos, not just some Kevin setting up his own YouTube channel claiming to be an expert.
 I'd talk with experienced runners and took on recognised and approved tuition in sports science, nutrition, anatomy, and psychology levels.
 In my career covering many years as a technical writer, copywriter, and counsellor, I have developed my skills to research critical subjects to the Nth degree and then draw out the finer, more salient points.

 So one day, when aimlessly browsing around YouTube videos, I came across a channel talking about low heart rate training.
-It sounded interesting, though at this point, I was more interested in seeing the beautiful scenery that the presenter stood among.
-They went on, describing a method developed by a guy called Phillip Maffetone.
+It sounded interesting, though, at this point, I was more interested in seeing the beautiful scenery that the presenter stood among.
+They described a method developed by a guy called Phillip Maffetone.
 The Maximum Aerobic Function, or MAF.
-Seemed pretty cool having practically the same name as his method.
+It seemed pretty cool having practically the same name as his method.
 Methinks he probably jiggled the term around to match.

 I researched it a bit more and started putting it to the test.
-It took a good few months to see my heart rate remain at a lower level as my running pace began to speed up.
-The long and the short of it is that your heart becomes more efficient, and if you can run faster, but with a lower pulse, you will ultimately feel less exhausted over distance.
+It took a good few months to see my heart rate remain lower as my running pace began to speed up.
+The long and the short of it is that your heart becomes more efficient and if you can run faster but with a lower pulse, you will ultimately feel less exhausted over distance.
 Essentially, your endurance goes up.

 I Started MAF Training

-At the beginning of 2021, I had realised that what with all the lockdowns and tier systems and an injury towards the end of the year, my overall fitness had plummeted.
-New Year and I have come back to sorting my fitness levels out, I have jumped straight on the MAF training.
-This was noticeable on Saturday, 4 weekends into the year, I went for a 14-mile run along the Thames.
+At the beginning of 2022, I realised that my overall fitness had plummeted with all the lockdowns and tier systems and an injury towards the end of the year.
+New Year, and I have come back to sorting my fitness levels out.
+I have jumped straight on the MAF training.
+This was noticeable on Saturday.
+4 weekends into the year.
+I went for a 14-mile run along the Thames.
 I felt (almost) fresh as a daisy when I got home almost 3-hours later.

-MAF training is built on 3 elements; low heart rate training, nutrition, stress levels.
-The HR training is worked out withing zone 2 and part of zone 3, which will be discussed later.
+MAF training is built on three elements; low heart rate training, nutrition, and stress levels.
+The HR training is worked out within zone 2 and part of zone 3, discussed later.

-Follow this link to check our Phil Maffetone's method and how to find your MAF training Zone.
+Follow this link to check out Phil Maffetone's method and how to find your MAF training Zone.

-In the 4 weeks of MAF training, I have changed my diet slightly, allowing for more natural carbs rather than bread and pasta.
-I have found the 'Yes' and 'No' food quite a challenge.
-I have a pretty chilled outlook on life, so I can say the stress levels are low.
+In the four weeks of MAF training, I changed my diet slightly, allowing for more natural carbs than bread and pasta.
+I have found the 'Yes' and 'No' food quite challenging.
+I have a pretty chilled outlook on life, so I can say my stress levels are low.
 There are times, but hey, we all need a little cortisol in our lives.
-What good is showing already, is a reduction of the 2020 and Christmas weight gains, and a slight increase in pace with a lower heart-rate (I have a good body that responds fast).
+I can already see a reduction in the 2020/2021 and Christmas weight gains and a slight increase in pace with a lower heart rate (I have a good body that responds fast).

-I should point out that some of the data can be skewed due to my hangover at the start of the year affecting my aerobic capability, weather, running surface, weather… so 1 month is far too soon to tell if this was MAF training or just natural progression.
+I should point out that some of the data is skewed due to my hangover at the start of the year affecting my aerobic capability, weather, and running surface, so one month is far too soon to tell if this was MAF training or just natural progression.

 I must quickly add that it can take 3-4 months to see improvements.